mir-dataset-loaders/mirdata/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Pull request name

-While your workinh on your PR please add the [WIP] indication in the title, to avoid reviewing before it's ready.
+While your working on your PR please add the [WIP] indication in the title, to avoid reviewing before it's ready.
 Also, please try to have a descriptive title.

 ### Description